Shrimp Spring Rolls

 You can replace shrimp with various options, such as marinated firm tofu, cooked chicken, crabmeat, or even smoked salmon.
 These substitutions allow you to cater to different dietary preferences and tastes.

-Can I make gluten-free spring rolls?
+Can I make gluten-free shrimp spring rolls?

 Yes, you can make gluten-free spring rolls by using gluten-free tamari or soy sauce in the dipping sauce.
 Ensure that all condiments and ingredients used are gluten-free to accommodate those with gluten sensitivities.